mcosovic/JuliaGrid.jl/docs/src/examples/acOptimalPowerFlow.md

 ---

 ## Adding Branch Flow Constraints
-To limit active power flow, we introduce constraints on `Branch 2` and `Branch 3` by setting `type = 1`, where the active power flow at the from-bus end of these branches is limited using the `maxFromBus` keyword:
+To limit active power flow, we add constraints to `Branch 2` and `Branch 3` by setting `type = 1` and specifying the from-bus limit with `maxFromBus`:
 ```@example 4bus
 updateBranch!(analysis; label = "Branch 2", type = 1, maxFromBus = 15.0)
 updateBranch!(analysis; label = "Branch 3", type = 1, maxFromBus = 15.0)
 nothing # hide
 ```

-Next, we recalculate the AC optimal power flow:
+Next, we solve the updated AC optimal power flow:
 ```@example 4bus
 powerFlow!(analysis, power = true, verbose = 1)
 nothing # hide
 ```

-Now, let us observe the generator outputs:
+We can now inspect the generator outputs:
 ```@example 4bus
 printGeneratorData(analysis; fmt = fmt3)
 ```

-The power flow limit at `Branch 3` forces `Generator 1` to increase its active power output despite its higher cost compared to `Generator 2` and `Generator 3`, due to the need to satisfy all constraints.
-Additionally, we also observe a significant redistribution in the production of reactive powers.
+The power flow limit on `Branch 3` forces `Generator 1` to increase its active power output despite its higher cost than `Generator 2` and `Generator 3`.
+The solution also shows a significant redistribution of reactive power production.

-We can review the branch data constraints and observe that the active power at the from-bus end of `Branch 3` reaches the defined limit, which leads to the power redistribution described earlier, while the power flow at `Branch 2` stays within the specified limits:
+The branch constraints show that active power at the from-bus end of `Branch 3` reaches the defined limit, causing the redistribution described above.
+The power flow on `Branch 2` remains within its specified limit:
 ```@example 4bus
 printBranchConstraint(analysis)
 ```

-Finally, we can review the branch-related data to examine the redistribution of powers in detail:
+Finally, we inspect the branch data to examine the power redistribution in detail:
 ```@example 4bus
 printBranchData(analysis; show = show2, fmt = fmt2)
 ```

-Based on the obtained results, we can illustrate the power flows in Figure 5.
+The resulting power flows are shown in Figure 5.
 ```@raw html
 <div class="image-container">
     <div class="image-item">